vacu9708/Study-records/Web development/Server-side/Handling large traffic/readme.md

 This involves denormalizing data, indexing frequently accessed fields, query optimization, query caching, using in-memory DB cache(e.g. Redis).<br>
 Query caching refers to caching the results of frequently executed queries to retrieve the data from memory instead of executing the query.<br>

-# Content Delivery Network(CDNs)
-Instead of serving static content such as images and videos directly from the origin server,<br>
-utilize CDNs to cache them in multiple regions and serve them from the fastest network.

 # Scaling
 Ensure that the server architecture is designed to scale as the number of users grows.